openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 e.g. only current, retired or deleted titles.

 Select a title from the list to get detailed information for it.

+In the title overview as well as on each step in the "Edit package" mode, the date of the creation of the package and the date of the last update to the package data are displayed at the bottom of the page.
+The date of the update is important for third-party systems that retrieve data based on the last update (such as via the OAI-PMH interface).

 ### Uploading a KBART file